chitianhao/ts-arg-parse/ArgParser.en.rst

 ..
 Note::

    The 0 here is the number of arguments we expected.
-It can be also set to `MORE_THAN_ZERO_ARG_N` or `MORE_THAN_ONE_ARG_N` to specify that this command expects all the arguments comes later (more than zero or more than one).
+It can be also set to `MORE_THAN_ZERO_ARG_N` or `MORE_THAN_ONE_ARG_N` to specify that this command expects all the arguments come later (more than zero or more than one).

 To add options to the parser or current command: